https://github.com/milkypostman/melpa.git

 (package-initialize)

-Then just use M-x package-list-packages
+Then just use M-x package-list-packages to browse and install

 packages from MELPA and elsewhere.